USMNT best XI for World Cup qualifiers vs Mexico, Panama, Costa Rica

 Berhalter will likely try and go with a 4-3-3 lineup at Mexico, which could see Adams, Acosta and maybe even James Sands or Gianluca Busio start in a solid, defensively solid midfield three as keeping the ball when you win it back is key.

 But against Panama and Costa Rica, the more attacking lineup I’ve listed above is what you should go with.
 If Reyna is fully fit, he starts.
-If not, Brenden Aaronson will start in the No. 10 role.
+If not, Brenden Aaronson would have started in the No. 10 role but now he’s out injured too.
+That’s a real tough one for the USMNT and puts more pressure on Reyna, just back from a long injury, to play plenty of minutes.
 Depending on how deep they want the No. 10 to drop, that could make this a 4-5-1 out of possession and a 4-2-3-1 in possession.

 Christian Pulisic should start on the left and Tim Weah on the right, while Jordan Pefok’s superb recent form for Young Boys means he should start up top.
 Ricardo Pepi is also an option, but he has struggled in recent months for club and country after his move to Augsburg.